 Here’s something else we need to consider, some icebergs that we have are actually useful.
 The belief that integrity is a quality everyone should strive to practice is an iceberg we don’t want to destroy.
 So, navigating through is going to take more than just plowing full speed ahead.
 We need to have awareness of our surroundings.

 When it comes to navigating through life we all have reasons for our journey.
 This is true for the workplace as well.
 Why you are here and what motivates you is a personal matter.
 Losing motivation takes the wind out of your sails and results in you going nowhere.
-This completely removes your need to worry about the icebergs forming all around you.

 We’ve already covered that motivation is a feeling, an emotion that like all others will come and go, just like the wind that presses against the sails of a ship.